getpatchwork/patchwork/docs/development/installation.rst

 ^^^^^^^^^^^^^^^^^^^

 To develop Python-based software you first need Python.
-Patchwork supports both Python 2.7 and Python 3.3+.
-One of these will be installed by default on many installations, though they can also be installed manually using the `python` or `python3` packages.
+Patchwork supports both Python 2.7 and Python 3.4+.
+One of these will be installed by default on many installations, though they can also be installed manually using the ``python`` or ``python3`` packages.

 It's a good idea to use `virtual environments`__ to develop Python software.
 Virtual environments are "instances" of your system Python without any of the